IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 -  signal-slot communication

 The framework is multi-platform and runs under Windows, Linux, and MacOS.
-Building an application with FW4SPL only requires to write one or several XML files.
+Building an application with Sight only requires to write one or several XML files.
 Its functionalities can be also extended by writing new components in C++, which is the coding language of the framework.

-Which platforms does fw4spl run on?
+Which platforms does sight run on?
 ===================================

 This framework can run under Windows, Linux and MacOS.

-Where can I find applications developed with fw4spl ?
+Where can I find applications developed with sight ?
 ======================================================

-Some tutorials are provided with the framework and you can also build :ref:`VRRender<fw4spl>`, a free visualization software.
-With :ref:`fw4spl-ar<fw4spl-ar>` repository, you can also get ARCalibration, a user-friendly camera calibration tool.
+Some tutorials are provided with the framework and you can also build :ref:`VRRender<sight>`, a free visualization software or ARCalibration, a user-friendly camera calibration tool.

-Which prerequistes do I need to develop new services and bundles ?
+Which prerequisites do I need to develop new services and bundles ?
 =====================================================================

 You must have a good knowledge in C++.
 Concerning the configuration files, they are written in XML.